Guscode/GLStyleNet_TF2_Video/README.md

 # Examples

 __Input:__

-input was the content and style pictures, masks were made automatically with masking_functions.py <b\>
+input was the content and style pictures, masks were made automatically with masking_functions.py

-Iterations: 100 <b\>
+Iterations: 100

 Duration: 32.4 minutes

 <a href="https://github.com/GLStyleNet_TF2_Video">